Postdoctoral Scholar Policy

 Policy Statement

-All Postdocs must have a Ph.D. (or an equivalent doctorate or terminal degree, such as a M.F.A., Sc.D., J.D. or M.D.) in an appropriate field of study (or at least must have completed all of the requirements for such a degree before his or her postdoc appointment begins).
-Each Postdoc must provide both his or her assigned Mentor and OPA's Human Resources ("HR") Consultant with documentary proof of his or her Ph.D. or equivalent degree before his or her appointment as a Postdoc begins.
-An official transcript from the institution awarding the degree fulfills this requirement.
-Candidates with degrees from institutions outside the U.S. must hold advanced degrees that are equivalent to doctorate degrees awarded by U.S institutions and will be required to provide documentary proof of such degree as determined to be appropriate by the Department or responsible unit and OPA.
+All Postdocs must have a Ph.D. (or an equivalent doctorate or terminal degree, such as a M.F.A., Sc.D., J.D. or M.D.) in an appropriate field of study (or at least must have completed all of the requirements for such a degree before his or her Postdoc appointment begins).
+Each Postdoc must provide both his or her assigned Mentor and the department Human Resources (HR) representative with documentary proof of his or her Ph.D. or equivalent degree before his or her appointment as a Postdoc begins.
+A transcript from the institution awarding the degree fulfills this requirement.
+A signed letter from the Department Chair or Registrar’s Office confirming all requirements for the degree are complete is also acceptable.
+Candidates with degrees from institutions outside the U.S. must hold advanced degrees that are equivalent to doctorate degrees awarded by U.S institutions and will be required to provide documentary proof of such degree as determined to be appropriate by the Department or responsible unit and Office of Postdoctoral Affairs (“OPA”).
+If a foreign degree evaluation is needed, the Department must pay for this expense.

-A failure to timely provide appropriate documentation of a doctorate or equivalent terminal degree may result in dismissal for cause.
+A failure to provide timely and appropriate documentation of a doctorate or equivalent terminal degree may result in dismissal for cause.

-As stated above, an individual may be appointed as a Postdoc if he or she has completed all of the requirements for a doctorate (or equivalent terminal) degree before his or her postdoc appointment begins even if the degree has not yet been formally conferred.
+As stated above, an individual may be appointed as a Postdoc if they have completed all of the requirements for a doctorate (or equivalent terminal) degree before their Postdoc appointment begins, even if the degree has not yet been formally conferred.
 In these cases, the Postdoc must provide both his or her Mentor and OPA's HR Consultant with sufficient documentary evidence of completion of the degree requirements, together with a statement from the institution awarding the degree identifying the date on which the degree is to be conferred.
 This information must be provided before the appointment as a Postdoc begins.
-Moreover, as soon as the transcript or diploma documenting the formal conferral of the degree is available, the Postdoc must provide a copy of the transcript or diploma to his or her Mentor and OPA.
-Please remember that immigration rules require that an individual be eligible for appointment in the job title when H-1B status is approved.
-Therefore, the requisite degree should be conferred before an immigration petition for employment as a Postdoc is filed.
+Moreover, as soon as the transcript or diploma documenting the formal conferral of the degree is available, the Postdoc must provide a copy of the transcript or diploma to his or her Mentor and department HR representative.
+Please remember that immigration rules require that an individual be eligible for appointment in the job title when the visa status (eg. H-1B) is approved.
+Therefore, the requisite degree should be conferred before an immigration petition for employment as a Postdoctoral Scholar is filed.
 Please consult UNC International Student & Scholar Services ("ISSS") for additional information.

 Postdocs are classified as full-time temporary employees who are exempt from the State Personnel Act (EHRA).
-Requests for part-time classification or a reduction of hours will be considered by the Vice Chancellor for Research for individuals who are unable to pursue full-time employment due to extenuating circumstances.
-These requests should be submitted in writing directly to the Vice Chancellor for Research.
-Individuals in non-immigrant H1-B status must be employed full-time so please consult with ISSS before making any changes to an international Postdoc's employment status.
-Any requests for accommodations based on disability or religion should be submitted directly to the University's Equal Opportunity/ADA Office.
-More information about this process is available in the University's ADA Reasonable Accommodations for Employees, Applicants and Visitors Policy and the University's Policy on Prohibited Discrimination, Harassment and Related Misconduct.
+Requests for part-time classification or a reduction of hours will be considered by the Vice Chancellor for Research and the Director of Postdoctoral Affairs for individuals who are unable to pursue full-time employment due to extenuating circumstances.
+These requests should be submitted in writing directly to the OPA Human Resources inbox (opahr@unc.edu) .
+Individuals in non-immigrant H-1B status must be employed full-time so please consult with ISSS before making any changes to an international Postdoc's employment status.
+Any requests for accommodations based on disability or religion should be submitted directly to the University's Equal Opportunity/Americans with Disabilities Act (ADA) Office.
+More information about this process is available in the University's Policy on ADA Reasonable Accommodations for Employees, Applicants and Visitors and the University's Policy on Prohibited Discrimination, Harassment and Related Misconduct Including Sexual and Gender-Based Harassment, Sexual Violence, Interpersonal Violence and Stalking.

 Expectations of Postdoctoral Scholars

-All Postdoc appointments are contingent upon the Postdoc's satisfactory work performance, research (or other work) progress, the existence of availability of funding and programmatic need.
-All Postdocs, in all disciplines, schools, colleges and centers across the University, must meet the following expectations at all times during their appointment:
+All Postdoc appointments are contingent upon the Postdoc's satisfactory work performance, research (or other work) progress, the existence of availability of funding, and programmatic need.
+All Postdocs, in all disciplines, schools, colleges and centers/institutes across the University, must meet the following expectations at all times during their appointment:

-1. Conscientious, satisfactory and complete performance of assigned duties;
+1. Conscientious and satisfactory performance and completion of assigned duties;

-2. Adherence to all ethical standards and good laboratory and/or professional practice, if applicable (including but not limited to the receipt of required training on and compliance with all University standards and federal regulations as they relate to responsible conduct in research, conflicts of interest, confidentiality, privacy and human subjects research, animal care and use, laboratory safety, and the use of radioisotopes);
+2. Adherence to all ethical and professional standards and/or professional practice.
+This includes as applicable completion of required training and compliance with all University standards and federal regulations as they relate to the responsible and ethical conduct of research and of research compliance, conflicts of interest, confidentiality, privacy and human subjects research, animal care and use, laboratory safety, and the use of radioisotopes;

-4. Collegial conduct towards his or her Mentor, coworkers, staff and other individuals with whom the Postdoc interacts; and
+4. Collegial and professional conduct towards their Mentor/Supervisor, coworkers, staff and other individuals with whom the Postdoctoral Scholar interacts;

-5. Compliance with all University policies and procedures, including the requirements set forth in this Policy.
+6. Compliance with all applicable laws, regulations, University policies, standards and procedures, including the requirements set forth in this Policy.

 Expectations of Mentors